Aurore54F/aurore54f.github.io/_pages/about.md

 What's New?
 ======
+- _Jul 2026_: My project EXPELLIARMUS, on disarming dangerous browser extensions to protect the security and privacy of Web users, has been awarded an [ANR JCJC](https://anr.fr/fileadmin/aap/2026/selection/aapg-2026-selection.pdf) grant from the French National Research Agency!
 - _Jun 2026_: I just came back from my "Tour de France" (with a small Luxembourg detour), where I gave several keynotes (at [RESSI 2026](https://ressi2026.sciencesconf.org/program) and [APVP 2026](https://apvp2026.sciencesconf.org/program)) and talk (at the Plugin Seminar) on the security and privacy risks of browser extensions.
 The slides are available on [my website](https://aurore54f.github.io/publications/).
 And the journey continues: I will be giving a virtual talk next week, at [Seminar@SystemX](https://www.irt-systemx.fr/evenement/seminarsystemx-anime-par-aurore-fass/) on June 25.
 - _May 2026_: Thrilled to announce that I am serving as Vice Chair for [USENIX Security 2027](https://www.usenix.org/conference/usenixsecurity27)!
 - _Dec 2025_: For the third time this year, I am very excited to have received a Distinguished Reviewer Award, this time at ACSAC 2025!
 I was in three PCs in 2025 (USENIX Security, ACM CCS, and ACSAC), and I got a Top Reviewer Award for each!